 We certainly do not expect homeowners to have access to one, but for professional results, a moisture reader is the most accurate.

 Paint In the Order the Sun Warms

-It sounds like a line from The Lion King but it’s true.
-To make sure your painting surfaces are as dry as possible, start in the area that the sun hits first in the morning.
+To make sure your painting surfaces are as dry as possible, start in the area where the sun hits first in the morning.

 In general, this means you’ll start on the east side of your house and work toward the west side.
-Keep in mind, though, that trees and other shade-creators could affect this.
+Keep in mind that trees and other large obstructions could affect your approach.

 Most of what we’ve discussed has related to painting your home’s exterior.
 However, even interior painting may take some extra thought when it’s humid outside.

 In some cases, your HVAC system might take enough humidity out of the air to create great painting conditions.
 Don’t take it for granted, though.
 Measure your home’s humidity and, if necessary, buy, rent, or borrow a dehumidifier, air mover, or high-volume fan while you paint.